NitorCreations/willow-ui/README.md

 $ npm run start
 ```

-Point your browser to willow-ui at http://localhost:3000 => you'll get the new version of Willow's user interface.
+Point your browser to willow-ui at http://localhost:3000/ui => you'll get the new version of Willow's user interface.

-To authenticate you need to access http://localhost:5120 and use account `admin/admin`.
+In normally you should use user interface via http://localhost:5120/ui.
+That address proxies traffic to http://localhost:3000/ui.

 ## Authorization